-The wonderful thing about ukiyo-e, says von Seibold, is that there truly is something for everyone.
+The wonderful thing about ukiyo-e woodblocks is that there truly is something for everyone.
 After all, the golden age of ukiyo-e spanned three centuries and included many different artists working in different genres.

 Broadly speaking, the more eminent the artist, the pricier the work.
 But other factors influence price, too: an early impression of a print is superior to a later one, for instance, as woodblocks became worn after repeated use.
-Condition is also important, adds the specialist.
-‘Issues such as fading, wormholes, tears and restoration will greatly affect the value of a print.’
+Condition is also important, as woodblock prints an be affected by fading, wormholes, tears and restoration, which can all greatly impact the value of a print.

 Sign up today

 The Online Magazine delivers the best features, videos, and auction